 More students graduate each year with excessive student loan debt.

 April 11, 2011

 Try to avoid overborrowing for your college education.
 Do not treat loan limits as targets.
 A good rule of thumb is that your total education debt for your entire college education should be less than your expected starting salary after you graduate.
 Ideally your student loan debt should be less than half your expected starting salary.
 Other signs of over-borrowing include borrowing more than $10,000 for each year in school or needing to borrow private student loans.

 Education debt can also have a big impact on your lifestyle after graduation.
 Students who graduate with no debt are almost twice as likely to go on to graduate and professional school as students who graduate with some debt.
 Student loans also affect career choices.
 An extra $10,000 in debt corresponds to a 5% to 6% decrease in the likelihood of a college graduate pursuing a public service career.
 Students who graduate with excessive debt or who default on their loans are more likely to be depressed.
 They often delay getting married, having children, buying a car and buying a home.
-Borrowing excessively can be like having a mortgage without owning a home.
-The debt may make it more difficult to save for retirement or your own children’s college educations.
 Live like a student while you are in school so you don’t have to live like a student after you graduate.

 So how do you minimize your student loan debt?